-1. Fouls which are committed against the goalkeeper but are, in the opinion of the referee, inadvertent in nature shall be punishable by the awarding of a DIRECT free kick against the offending team.

-2. A goalkeeper is considered in control of the ball anytime he/she is holding the ball or is in contact with the ball while he/she Is on the ground within his/her own penalty area.
-A goalkeeper cannot be charged nor the ball played at this time.

-3. A goalkeeper may leave his/her feet by sliding, leaping or falling to play a ball that is within the penalty area.
+- 1. Fouls which are committed against the goalkeeper but are, in the opinion of the referee, inadvertent in nature shall be punishable by the awarding of a DIRECT free kick against the offending team. - A goalkeeper is considered in control of the ball anytime the goalkeeper is holding the ball or is in contact with the ball while the goalkeeper is on the ground within the goalkeeper's own penalty area.
+A goalkeeper cannot be charged nor the ball played at this time. - 3.
+A goalkeeper may leave their feet by sliding, leaping or falling to play a ball that is within the penalty area.
 If the ball is outside the penalty area when contact is made, the goalkeeper is subject to the same restrictions as field players.